 Messages entered by a Moderator display within a blue box, while a user’s own messages appear in a gray box.
 This distinction allows users to quickly scan the chat.

-You can switch between chat channels using Previous Panel arrow located at the top of the panel.
+You can switch between chat channels using the Previous Panel arrow located at the top of the panel.
 When new messages appear in a channel other than the one currently being viewed, a notification icon displays next to the arrow.

 Moderators can chat with each other in a private chat channel while in session.
-Collaborate makes it easy to switch between chatting with moderators and chatting with everyone in the session using the Chat with: drop down menu located at the top of the panel.
-When new messages appear either in the private moderator channel or in the public everyone channel, a notification icon appears in the drop down displaying the number of new messages.
+Collaborate makes it easy to switch between chatting with moderators and chatting with everyone in the session using the Chat with drop-down menu located at the top of the panel.
+When new messages appear either in the private moderator channel or in the public everyone channel, a notification icon appears in the drop-down displaying the number of new messages.

 The message contains a timestamp for each post, along with each participant's name and profile picture.
-Clickable links can be added to the chat using keyboard shortcuts to copy a URL out of the browser and paste it in to the text area.
+Clickable links can be added to the chat using keyboard shortcuts to copy a URL out of the browser and paste it into the text area.

 The Chat feature also allows participants to incorporate popular emoticons into their text messages, providing visual indicators as feedback to both moderators and other participants.
-In addition to built-in emoticons, chat supports twemoji – Twitter’s emoji standard.
-Attendees can add emoticons to their chat messages using the Emoticon menu or by copying and pasting from the twemoji library.
+In addition to built-in emoticons, chat supports emoji – Twitter’s emoji standard.
+Attendees can add emoticons to their chat messages using the Emoticon menu or by copying and pasting from the emoji library.
 The Collaborate emoji pack supports diversified emojis and Unicode-8 characters

 Use one of five supported skin tones on any human emoji.
 Add underscore, tone, and a supported tone number (1 through 5) to your emoji when typing.
 Don't forget the colons on either end of your emoji text.
 For example, :wave_tone5:.